Bachelor of Science in Computer Science

 Students intending to enter this program at the freshman level should have completed two years of algebra and one semester of trigonometry in high school.
 One year each of high school geometry and physics, as well as basic knowledge of computer organization and programming, are very desirable.

-Students should plan their program of study in the major with the help of a departmental advisor as soon as possible so that the correct sequence of courses is taken and a proper set of electives is chosen.
+Students should plan their program of study in the major with the help of a departmental advisor as soon as possible so that the correct sequence of courses is taken and a set of four electives is chosen.
 It is also suggested that students consult with an advisor before selecting courses to meet the General Education requirements.
-(See program below for acceptable science electives.)
+(See program overview for acceptable science electives.)

 Program Learning Outcomes